What are the responsibilities and job description for the Deputy Director position at DC Department of Human Resources?

 Qualifications And Education

-Specialized Experience is experience that equipped the applicant with the particular knowledge, skills, and abilities to perform successfully the duties of the position, and that is typically in or related to the work of the position to be filled.
-To be creditable, one (1) year of specialized experience must have been equivalent to at least the next lower grade level in the normal line of progression.
+Specialized Experience is experience that equipped the applicant with the knowledge, skills, and ability to perform successfully the duties of the position, and that is typically in or related to the work of the position to be filled.
+To be creditable, applicants must have at least one (1) year of specialized experience equivalent to at least the next lower grade level I the normal line of progression.

 Licenses and Certifications